Maxltrm/maxltrm.github.io/_posts/2019-07-23-Build_LineageOS_on_Gentoo.markdown

 #### Configure jack

-Jack is an Android toolchain that compile Java source into Android dex bytecode, if not configured properlly it can fail and run out of memory.
+Jack is an Android toolchain that compiles Java source into Android dex bytecode, if not configured properly it can fail and run out of memory.

 ```bash
 export ANDROID_JACK_VM_ARGS="-Dfile.encoding=UTF-8 -XX:+TieredCompilation -Xmx4G"